tech-scorpio/warp10-plugin-kafka/README.md

 When the `timeout` has expired, instead of a message map like above, the macro is called with an empty map.

-The configured macro can perform any WarpScript™ operation.
+The configured macro can perform any WarpScript operation.
 If you wish to store some data, you can use the [`UPDATE`](https://warp10.io/doc/UPDATE) function.